 Below lists some of the teachers who have visited Bristol in the last few years to offer CI classes or workshops:

-Janis Claxton (UK/Aus): is a choreographer, teacher and performer based in Edinburgh.
-Artistic Director of the award winning company Janis Claxton Dance, she is an internationally renowned and prolific teacher with over 30 years of experience in professional, educational and community settings.
+Janis Claxton (1964 – 2018) (UK/Aus): was a choreographer, teacher and performer based in Edinburgh.
+Artistic Director of the award winning company Janis Claxton Dance, she was an internationally renowned and prolific teacher with over 30 years of experience in professional, educational and community settings.
 As well as Contact Improvisation Janis’ influences include the Erick Hawkins Modern Dance Technique, Martial Arts and Alexander Technique.
-An avid movement researcher, she has practiced Contact Improvisation for over 20 years having studied, taught and performed the form in numerous settings and all of her teaching and choreographic works have been informed by this experience.
+An avid movement researcher, she practiced Contact Improvisation for over 20 years having studied, taught and performed the form in numerous settings and all of her teaching and choreographic works have been informed by this experience.
 Janis has choreographed for companies and independent dance artists in the UK and China where she has worked extensively on numerous projects including introducing Contact Improvisation to Chinese professional and community dancers.
 Janis Claxton Dance make work for theatre spaces as well as unique site-specific settings such as the Edinburgh Zoo which housed the Herald Angel Award winning Enclosure 44 – Humans a two week improvised performance.
 Janis is currently undertaking part-time studies towards a Masters in Philosophy (Choreography) at the Edinburgh University. www.janisclaxton.com

 Mary Pearson: is a performance maker, dancer, teacher and organiser based in Liverpool, UK.
 In 2005 she co-founded Fool’s Proof Theatre, with whom she has toured nationally internationally in the UK/USA with their devised work.
 She is currently touring her solo show called FAILURE and facilitating interdisciplinary improvisation workshops called FAILURE Lab.